kramphub/kiya/README.md

 <img align="right" src="kea.jpg">

-Kiya is a tool to access secrets stored in Google Secret Manager(GSM) or a Google Bucket and encrypted by Google Key Management Service (KMS).
+Kiya is a tool to manage secrets stored in any of:
+- Google Secret Manager(GSM)
+- Google Bucket and encrypted by Google Key Management Service (KMS)
+- Amazon Web Services Parameter Store (SSM)

 ### Introduction